 Where to Find Drinking Water

-The tap water in Mexico is fine for rinsing, but not for drinking.
-For drinking water, locals use garrafones (20L water bottles) filled with purified water.
+The tap water in Mexico is fine for showering, but not recommended for drinking.
+For drinking water, most locals use garrafones (20L water bottles) filled with purified drinking water.

 Garrafones and other water jugs are refilled at agua purificada (purified water) shops, also called purificadora de agua.
 There is at least one purified water shop in every town in Mexico.
-It costs around 14-18 pesos to refill a 20L garrafón in Baja.
+It costs around 25 pesos to refill a 19L garrafón in Baja.

 For camping, some people only fill up their jugs and tanks with purified water, while others carry both tap water for rinsing and purified water for drinking.